Welcome to my website

 • Learning pieces suited for beginners through to the experienced

 MA in Community Music

 CV’s, Biogs, Programmes and References etc are all available upon request.
-Please get in contact with your inquiries.
+Please get in touch.
 I look forwards to working with you!

 A glimpse into my past

-Having a passion and an impeccable ear for harmonies, I have played a prominent role in the creation of a number of A-capella groups over the years, and in 2002 I began running regular workshops in harmony singing.
+Having a passion and an impeccable ear for harmonies, I have played a prominent role in the creation and setting up of a number of Community Choirs and A-capella groups over the years.
+I began in 2002 by running regular workshops in harmony singing.
 Within the year I had initiated my first community choir, ‘Acapellabella’, teaching a combination of World Folk and Contemporary songs.
 In addition to the weekly sessions, I organise occasional one-off projects and performance work for these groups.
 I also compose pieces for them, and regularly adapt songs to my own arrangements.
-In all my singing work I encourage, create and provide for a more inclusive activity, through a friendly and less formal approach than most ‘traditional’ choirs.
+In the main part, my singing work encourages singing as a more inclusive activity, through a friendly and less formal approach than found in many ‘traditional’ choirs.

 In 2011 I began to run regular workshops in song writing and composition – sometimes working with groups and choirs to explore and create a collective sound or piece, as well as facilitating individuals with learning techniques for sole composition.Song writing or ‘Song Creation’ – as I feel it – is my big passion!